jallanxjallan/onemanairforce/adaptation/scenes/cobley_threatens_freeberg.md

 ---
 category: past
 date: 08 March 1948
-status: rework
+status: draft
 title: Cobley Threatens Freeberg
+synopsis: British aviator Richard Cobley threatens to damage RI-002 if Freeberg does not share his aviation contracts with the Republic.
 ---

 In the ballroom of the former Dutch governor's palace in Bukittinggi, Richard Cobley drunkenly accuses Bob